We’ve done a lot for our clients — and we’re always ready for more. Use the filters below to read short summaries of our work in the field.

 The cargo division of the largest airline in the world needed to update its technology to keep up with an increasingly interconnected world.

-The largest airline in the world, selling over 250m seats last year.
+The largest airline in the world sold over 250 million seats last year.
 You might not know that the belly of each aircraft also carries cargo across the world: produce, seafood, technology, pharmaceuticals, mail, live animals, and so much more.
 The cargo business is a barometer of the global economy; as the economy expands so does our client.
 The cargo business needed to update its technology to keep up with our increasingly interconnected world.

 Our client was one of many airlines still using Sabre, a server-based software system developed over 40 years ago.
 The company selected IBS to replace its aging technology with iCargo, a new cloud-based end-to-end cargo management system.
 Taking on such a large technology transformation within a complex, highly regulated global transport company difficult, expensive and complicated.
 They chose Emerson to help.